JoQueckfeldt/multimodal-oral-cancer-clf/README.md

 df['split'] = df['patient_id'].apply(lambda x: 'val' if x in val_patients_id else 'train') # Assign split based on patient_id

-# calculate statistics for normalization bsed on teh images with split='train'
+# calculate statistics for normalization based on the images with split='train'
 bf_mean, bf_std, fl_mean, fl_std = calculate_mean_std(df, bf_root=bf_root, fl_root=fl_root)

 # define transforms for BF and FL images (we might want to use different transforms for each type of image)